 3. Do a quick scan of the “featured” items

 This includes items on mannequins, in windows, hanging up on the walls, and designer pieces kept behind the counter.
 This is where you’ll find mid to high-end designer stuff.
-One of my prized possessions is a sequin Donna Karen blazer that was $35.
-Really.
-It’s bonkers and fabulous.
-You may strike out.
-Oh well.
-Try again at another store.
-That’s the fun of shopping at used clothing stores.
+One of my prized possessions is an A.P.C. black bomber I picked up for $40.
+You may strike out but try again on another day.
+That’s the fun of shopping second hand!

 4. Be a label snob